How Email Marketing Can Boost Your Local Business

 If you’ve ever gone through your inbox only to find hundreds of promotional emails from companies you visited three years ago, then you already know that email marketing is the way of the future.

-However, as a local business owner, how do you avoid being that annoying notification users immediately send to their junk folder?
+However, as a local business owner, how do you avoid being that annoying notification user immediately sends to their junk folder?

 Is email marketing even beneficial for a local business?

-I’m here to tell you it’s not only important, it’s crucial.
+I’m here to tell you it’s not only important, but it’s also crucial.